A step-by-step guide to planning a workshop

 Briefing team and speakers

 A few days before the workshop, set a briefing call with the client, your team and, if applicable, speakers or other guests.
-I have sometimes avoided doing this for the sake of efficiency… and usually regretted it.
+I have sometimes avoided doing this for the sake of efficiency, and usually regretted it.
 Even though it seems like everything is clear and smooth, by talking a workshop through, even in a brief 30 min meeting, something might emerge that needs attention.

 If you have external speakers joining, e.g. for a keynote or presentation, remember they have not dedicated the amount of time and attention to this event that you have!
 Brief them on the intention behind the workshop and on the participants in the room, and discuss what will happen before and after their speech.
 As your star guests, they should feel welcome and well prepared.
 This will improve alignment and the overall experience for participants.

 When running a workshop with a team, it’s very important to know who will take care of what.
-Take the time to clearly define roles and responsibilities and add to the script the name of the people who will be, for example, presenting or tech hosting at a given time.
+Take the time to clearly define roles and responsibilities and add to the script the names of the people who will be, for example, presenting or tech hosting at a given time.

 You might also have pre-workshop communication you want to send out to participants, perhaps to remind them of logistics or do some prep work.
 Always include a way to contact you (or someone from your team) if something happens at the last minute!